aheald-quadball/us-quadball-rulebook/src/pages/rulebook.md

 Each player must have an integer between 0 and 99 clearly visible on the back of their jersey.

 A. The number may not exceed two digits including preceding zeros.

 B. No two players in the player area for the same team may share the same number.

 i.
-Leading zeros are ignored when determining a player’s number. ii.
+Leading zeros are ignored when determining a player's number.

+ii.
 If a team is penalized for having two players wearing the same number in the player area, the speaking captain must designate one of the players to change their number.

 a.
 The designated player is ineligible to be in play until they have a new number affixed to their back and the new number is reported to the scorekeeper.

-C. If a player’s number becomes damaged beyond recognition while in play:
+C. If a player's number becomes damaged beyond recognition while in play:

 i.
 Play is not stopped.

 ii.
-The referee informs the player that their jersey number has been damaged. iii.The player must fix the number the next time they substitute out of the game, or during the next stoppage in play, whichever occurs first.
+The referee informs the player that their jersey number has been damaged.

+iii.The player must fix the number the next time they substitute out of the game, or during the next stoppage in play, whichever occurs first.

 a.
 If there is a stoppage in play and the number cannot be quickly fixed, the player must substitute out during that stoppage.

 b.
 If the issue can only be addressed by giving the player a new number, that new number must be reported to the scorekeeper.

 D. No player may enter play without a legal and recognizable number on their back.

 ⚑ *Blue Card*—Entering play without a legal and recognizable jersey number